skrajewski/laravel-guard/README.md

 ```

 ### Retrieve user by _Auth_ facade
-You can check permissions whereever you have intance of current autheticated user, e.g. by `Auth::user()`.
+You can check permissions wherever you have instance of current authenticated user, e.g. by `Auth::user()`.
 It's very useful in views, when you have to render a part of view only for users with specific permissions.

 ```php